confluentinc/ksql/docs/capacity-planning.rst

 KSQL
 ++++

 Our example pageviews messages are small, under 256 bytes.
-For smaller messages let’s estimate that, in our hypothetical environment, each 4-core KSQL server is CPU bound at around 50MBps.
+For smaller messages let’s estimate that, in our hypothetical environment, each 4-core KSQL server is CPU bound at around 50 MBps.
 So, we should be able to get by with a single KSQL server to handle this throughput.
 For better fault-tolerance it may be a good idea to run a second server to quickly pick up load in case one server fails.

 How much memory is required per server?
 Project/Filter is stateless, and therefore we do not need to account for state store memory.
 We recommend about 8GB for the Java heap space for record processing.

 Finally, KSQL uses the network to consume records from the Kafka input topic and produce records to the output topic.
-So for this example query we said we receive 50MBps.
-If we assume that 90% of page views are meaningful then we would produce 45MBps as output.
+So for this example query we said we receive 50 MBps.
+If we assume that 90% of page views are meaningful then we would produce 45 MBps as output.

 Kafka
 +++++

-On the Kafka side we would need to provision for the additional production/consumption bandwidth as calculated above.
+On the Kafka side we would need to provision for the additional production and consumption bandwidth as calculated above.
 Additionally, we would need to account for the output topic itself, which would add 64 partitions to the Kafka cluster.

 Scenario 2: Large Messages
 --------------------------

 Suppose we want to perform the same query, except this time each message is 8KB.
 For larger messages, each KSQL node will likely be network bound instead of CPU bound.
-One node with a 1Gbps should be able to handle the original 50MBps (400Mbps) of throughput coming into the pageviews_original topic.
-Let’s suppose the production throughput is larger, 256MBps.
-A 1Gbps full-duplex NIC can handle 1Gbps, or 128MBps in each direction.
+One node with a 1Gbps should be able to handle the original 50 MBps (400Mbps) of throughput coming into the pageviews_original topic.
+Let’s suppose the production throughput is larger, 256 MBps.
+A 1Gbps full-duplex NIC can handle 1Gbps, or 128 MBps in each direction.
 So we would estimate 2-3 KSQL nodes to handle this load.

 Scenario 3: More Advanced Usage
 -------------------------------